danburzo/fb-export/README.md

 ### Why not use Facebook's own "Download your data"

-Facebook offers a way to [download your data](https://www.facebook.com/help/212802592074644) that sounds [comprehensive enough](https://www.facebook.com/help/405183566203254), and I encourage you to first download that data and see if the amount of information and its quality is sufficient for your purposes — if so, you're in luck.
+Facebook offers a way to [download your data](https://www.facebook.com/help/212802592074644) that sounds [comprehensive enough](https://www.facebook.com/help/405183566203254), and I encourage you to first download that data and see if the amount of information and its quality are sufficient for your purposes — if so, you're in luck.

 If, however, you'd like a more structured dataset and images in a better resolution, the tools below can help you.
 Here's what's included so far: